The Wizards of Once

 The parents' guide to what's in this book.

-Parents need to know that The Wizards of Once is the first book in a new fantasy series by Cressida Cowell, author of the best-selling How To Train Your Dragon series, which spawned two popular animated films, with a third scheduled for 2019.
-Cowell aims to please, and this new series opener combines fantasy with humor in her rollicking signature mix.
+Parents need to know that The Wizards of Once is the first book in a fantasy series by Cressida Cowell, author of the best-selling How to Train Your Dragon series.
+Cowell aims to please, and this series opener combines fantasy with humor in her rollicking signature mix.
 The novel is liberally illustrated by Cowell herself, so there's lots of illustration to break up the text and speed the reading.
 The book pits Warriors against Wizards, upping the stakes with some Witches.
 The battles are mostly fun and cartoony, though there are some odd, jarring references to severed heads, some of which are hung as trophies on a wall, others found in a dungeon.
 There are two protagonists, a boy and a girl, and both are equally brave and quirky.